Author – Goutham V

 Samit Choksi and Priya Vakil Choksi, an NRI couple who worked in Singapore, London, Atlanta, and San Francisco, wondered about finding a solution to these major social problems when they came to India and thought of contributing their bit to their motherland.

 The Choksi couple brainstormed about various solutions to solve typical issues faced by urban areas regarding water and energy demand.
-They came up with this innovative idea ‘Ulta Chaata’, which has resulted in an inspiring green tech start-up named ‘Think-Phi’ in 2015.
-The device is aptly named Ulta Chaata since it resembles an inverted umbrella, which basically functions to collect and purify rainwater during monsoon for providing potable water and solar energy during rest of the year.
+They came up with this innovative idea ‘Ulta Chaata’, which has resulted in an inspiring green-tech start-up named ‘Think-Phi’ in 2015.
+The device is aptly named Ulta Chaata since it resembles an inverted umbrella, which basically functions to collect and purify rainwater during monsoon for providing potable water and solar energy during the rest of the year.

 Ulta Chaata works best when installed in clusters of 10 pieces, wherein each of these individually takes up not more than 1 sq. ft. of real estate, and provides a catchment area of about 360 sq. ft.
-Each unit is solar integrated and has RF sensor, which wirelessly controls through the ‘Phi-box’ where all the Ulta Chaatas are connected through a pipeline to this box.
+Each unit is solar integrated and has an RFID sensor, which wirelessly controls through the ‘Phi-box’ where all the Ulta Chaatas are connected through a pipeline to this box.

 First, the rainwater falls on the top of each Ulta Chaata, then the water will undergo the first level of physical filtration through a mesh of around 2,000 microns.
 Then the water passes through a mesh of 20 microns which is placed in the rod.
 After this first filtration, the water reaches the common ‘Phi Box’.
 Here the water is completely purified using UV filters and activated carbon filters.
 After this stage of filtration, potable water comes out, which is stored in a tank.
 This water can directly be used for drinking purpose!